Ayushverma19/Internship-Task/README.md

 How to Run -

-Go to the Termonal type -   npm intall .
+Go to the Terminal type -   npm install .

 Connect the Database through  MongoDB Cloud .